shnoh171/shnoh171.github.io/about.md

 ![placeholder](/assets/images/profile.png)

 System software engineer, with experience working on operating systems (Linux kernel and AUTOSAR), hypervisors (KVM and XenGT), communication middlewares (ROS and DDS), deep learning framework (TensorFlow) and Android framework.
-Currently interested in platform-level support for edge computing and deep learning (both training and inference)
+Currently interested in platform-level support for edge computing and deep learning (both training and inference).

 ### Publications